Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Vaccination schedules

-In order to describe the quantitative effect of the different vaccination schedules, the top panel of Fig. \ref{fig:per_vacc} depicts the expected value of the total maximal number of infected agents as a function of the mobility parameter.
-The no vaccination case, marked with the black curve, reaches the total number of agents, $N=1000$, with the transition at around $\ve_c\approx 0.6$.
-The effect of the random vaccination scheme is analogous to that obtained by performing a reduction of the population density with a factor $1-f_v$, and thus the mobility parameter at the transition point will follow the relation $\ve_c=\ve_c^0(1-f_v)^{-1/2}$, where $\ve_c^0$ stands for the critical value of the mobility parameter when no agents are vaccinated.
+In order to describe the quantitative effect of the different vaccination schedules, the top panel of Fig. \ref{fig:per_vacc} depicts the expected value of the long-term number of affected agents as a function of the mobility parameter.
+The no-vaccination case, marked with the black curve, reaches the total number of agents, $N=1000$, with the transition at around $\ve_c\approx 0.6$.
+The effect of the random vaccination scheme is analogous to that obtained by performing a reduction of the population density with a factor $1-f_v$, and thus the mobility parameter at the transition point will follow the relation $\ve_c=\ve_c^{(0)}(1-f_v)^{-1/2}$, where $\ve_c^{(0)}$ stands for the critical value of the mobility parameter when no agents are vaccinated.
 Interestingly, random vaccination and highest degree vaccination provide similar outcomes, with a slightly higher critical value of the mobility parameter for the random case.
 Indeed, this shows that highest degree vaccination is not effective at all.
-Highest fragmentation vaccination, on the other hand, results in a substantial shift of the critical mobility parameter, being necessary to vaccinate only about $1/3$ of the agents that in the case of random vaccination to obtain the percolation transition at the same mobility parameter value.
-Yet, the most effective vaccination schedule is, with a large difference, the one based on the highest betweenness-centrality (yellow line).
-In this case, we only need to vaccinate about $1/10$ to obtain the same $\ve_c$ than in the case of random vaccination.
-This result is in agreement with previous studies \cite{Schneider_2011}.
-Indeed, all schemes seem to reach a similar value of the total number of infected agents for large enough mobility parameters.
-Thus, we conclude that an effective vaccination scheme will increase substantially the mobility threshold under which an epidemic outburst will die off.
+Highest LBC vaccination, on the other hand, results in a substantial reduction in the number of affected agents.
+Yet, the most effective vaccination schedule is, with a large difference, the one based on the highest BC (yellow line).
+This result is in agreement with previous studies \cite{Schneider_2011,Matamalas_2018,Yang_19}.
+Moreover, all schemes reach a similar value of the total number of affected agents for large mobility.
+Thus we conclude that an effective vaccination scheme will substantially increase the mobility threshold under which an epidemic outburst will die off.
 Yet, the effects of vaccination can be substantially reduced above that mobility threshold.